open-policy-agent/opa/ADOPTERS.md

   and the code is Open Source, [see `github.com/chef/automate`](https://github.com/chef/automate/tree/master/components/authz-service).

+* [cluetec.de](https://cluetec.de) primarily uses OPA to enforce fine-grained authorization and data-filtering policies in its Spring-based microservices and multi-tenant SaaS.
+Policies are mapped to tenant-specific domains and used to enrich the database queries without any code modifications.
+OPA is also used to enforce admission control policies and RBAC in multi-tenant Kubernetes clusters.

 * [Cloudflare](https://www.cloudflare.com/) uses OPA as a validating admission controller to prevent conflicting Ingresses in their Kubernetes clusters that host a mix of production and test